 Even if the link they provide is tagged as “nofollow” (which means it might not directly boost your SEO), the real benefit lies in the increased brand exposure and the trust their endorsement creates.

-This small visibility has the potential to trigger more organic mentions and links from other sites, creating a ripple effect that benefits both your ecommerce SEO and overall brand reputation.
+This small visibility has the potential to trigger more organic mentions and links from other sites, creating a ripple effect that benefits both your sales with ecommerce SEO and overall brand reputation.

 Let’s put this into perspective: if you own a sustainable activewear store, partnering with an influencer whose audience is passionate about ethical fashion and green living is going to be really effective.